ulthiel/JuLie.jl/Readme.md

 #No worries!
 ```

 In the Julia implementation I'm cheating a bit because I'm using 8-bit integers (thus saving memory).
-But even when using big integers, the Julia implementation is more efficient:
+But even when using bigger integers, the Julia implementation is more efficient:

 ```
-julia> @time partitions(90); #this time with big integers (fmpz) 23.333262 seconds (156.37 M allocations: 15.056 GiB, 47.95% gc time)
+julia> @time partitions(Int64(90)); #this time with 64-bit integers 16.481893 seconds (56.63 M allocations: 13.570 GiB, 57.15% gc time)
 #No problem
 ```